Drugstore in Another World

 is a Japanese light novel series written by Kennoji.
 It was serialized online between 2016 and 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Linda Publishers, who have originally published two volumes with illustrations by Shōji Nigō between February and June 2017 under their Red Rising Books imprint, before going bankrupt.
-Hifumi Shobō later reacquired the series, who have published seven volumes with illustrations by Matsuuni since April 2018 under their Brave Novel imprint.
+Hifumi Shobō later reacquired the series, who have published eight volumes with illustrations by Matsuuni from April 2018 to January 2023 under their Brave Novel imprint.
 A manga adaptation with art by Eri Haruno has been serialized online via Takeshobo's Web Comic Gamma Plus website since December 2018.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
-An anime television series adaptation by EMT Squared aired from July to September 2021.
+An anime television series adaptation produced by EMT Squared aired from July to September 2021.